openstax/jobba/README.md

 ### Efficiency

 Jobba strives to do all of its operations as efficiently as possible using built-in Redis operations.
 If you find a place where the efficiency can be improved, please submit an issue or a pull request.

+### Write from one; Read from many

+Jobba assumes that any job is being run at one time by only one worker.
+Jobba makes no accomodations for multiple processes updating a Status at the same time; multiple processes reading of a Status are fine of course.

 ## Development